sigee/stormcrawler/external/solr/archetype/src/main/resources/archetype-resources/README.md

 * `solr.TYPE.zkhost`: URL of the Zookeeper host that holds the information regarding the SolrCloud cluster.

 * `solr.TYPE.collection`: Name of the collection that you wish to use.

+When using Solr in cloud mode, one can configure additional properties, related to the batching of update requests:
+- `solr.TYPE.batchUpdateSize`: Number of updates queued (per shard) until an actual update request is sent to Solr.
+The default is 10.
+- `solr.TYPE.flushAfterNoUpdatesMillis`: Maximum allowed time (in milliseconds) without incoming updates before all pending updates are flushed to Solr.
+The default value is 20000 (20 seconds).

 ### Collection configuration files